About Safe Parking LA

 Our mission is simple, we want to provide safe parking options for individuals living in their vehicles.
 In Los Angeles county, there are over 15,700 persons living in 9100 vehicles (cars, vans, campers, and R.V.s) each night, per the L.A.
 County Homeless Count performed in January 2016.
 In LA County there are a total of 12,200 persons living in vehicles.
 These vehicle dwellers represent over 25% of the population of people experiencing homelessness in LA County.

 Founded in 2016, Safe Parking LA is a coordinating organization for the community which assists homeless individuals living in their vehicles.
-We support the implementation of "Safe Parking Lots", which provide individuals a safe place to park each night, restroom access, and social service resources.
+We support the implementation of "Safe Parking Lots", which provide individuals a safe place to park each night, restroom access, a security guard, and social service resources.

 We developed our Safe Parking Program based off the New Beginnings Santa Barbara Safe Parking Program that has been in operation since 2004.
 By partnering with the City of Santa Barbara, local churches, and non-profit organizations, New Beginnings is able to provide 133 safe parking sports to individuals each night.
 Like New Beginnings, Safe Parking LA provides confidential, daily-monitored parking places for those who are living in their vehicles with current proof of a valid driver's license, vehicle registration, and insurance.